kadarakos/kadarakos.github.io/index.md

 I am finishing my PhD in April 2019 at department of [Cognitive Science & Artificial Intelligence](https://www.tilburguniversity.edu/students/show/item-csai/) at Tilburg University.
 My project is in the area of Integrating Vision and Language under the supervision of [Afra Alishahi](http://ilk.uvt.nl/~aalishah/) and [Grzegorz Chrupala](http://grzegorz.chrupala.me/).
-I focus on the joint learning of linguistic and visual representations.
-In my research I use deep learning techniques from Computer Vision and NLP.
+I focus on the joint learning of linguistic and visual representations using deep learning techniques from Computer Vision and Natural Language Processing.

 ## Recent Activities